ajs17/memills-ng/content/family-of-edward-hallock-mills/assets/images/long-island/A-Documentary-History-Mills-p53-54.md

 ---
-citation: "01 May 1939, A Documentary history of the family of Mills : descended from George Mills of Hempstead and Jamaica, p53-54, familysearch.org."
+citation: "01 May 1939, A Documentary history of the family of Mills : descended from George Mills of Hempstead and Jamaica by Lewis D. Cook, p53-54, familysearch.org."
 media: "Partial transcription."
 ---
 No. 76 JEDEDIAH MILLS, born 4 November 1755; died 21 December 1828 at Mills Pond, Smithtown, Suffolk County, L.I., New York, son of No. 43.
 Jonas and Abigail (Mills) Mills, (q.v., page 44); was married by the Revd.
 Joshua Hartt of Smithtown on 17 February 1784* to ELIZABETH MILLS, She was No. 88, Elizabeth Mills, born 22 April 1763; died 12 (or 15?)
 July 1824; daughter of his father's half brother, No. 48.
 Isaac Mills Junr., (q.v., paged 45-46.)